Are you struggling to get rid of your pain?

 - Ibuprofen and other NSAIDs slow recovery from chronic patellar tendonitis

-- NEVER, EVER, EVER (!!), do intense training while on Ibuprofen or other NSAIDs
+- NEVER do intense training while on Ibuprofen or other NSAIDs

 - Talk to your doctor about treating your patellar tendonitis without NSAIDs